Rating: **1/2

 Starring: Len Lesser, Deborah Dutch, Eric Clark

-It may sound a lot but trust me when I say it isn’t; The Creature From Hell runs a meager 85 minutes of nothing but the moldiest of cheese wherein the true horror lies on how bad the production was and the fact it was even made.
+The movie may sounds a lot but trust me when I say it isn’t; The Creature From Hell (1989) runs a meager 85 minutes of nothing but the moldiest of cheese wherein the true horror lies on how bad the production is and the fact it's even made.

-Now, you would think I’ll give this film a bad rating for all of this and I am tempted to, for honesty’s sake.
+You would think I’ll give this film a bad rating from all of this and I am tempted to, for honesty’s sake.
 But for the right viewers or mindset, this can be an entertaining piece of shit as the overall depravity of the film can double as its own little charm as a “bad movie”.
-If anything, I like to think The Creature From Hell was a tribute to the 40s and 50s era of “horror” movies such as Robot-Monster and Them!, where the effects are cheap, the story is laughable, the acting is terrible and yet quite fun to watch just to see how bad they were.
-Mix in a good dosage of late 80s cheese and the clichés of a terrible slasher movie, and the net result is more likely this mind-numbing yet hilariously horrendous experience that gets crazier by the minute until its blazing conclusion.
+If anything, I like to think The Creature From Hell (1989) was a tribute to the 40s and 50s era of “horror” movies such as Robot-Monster (1953) and Them!
+(1954), where the effects are cheap, the story is laughable and the acting is terrible, yet quite fun to watch just to see how bad they are.
+Mix in a good dosage of late 80s cheese and the clichés of a terrible slasher movie, the net result is this mind-numbing yet hilariously horrendous experience that gets crazier by the minute until its blazing conclusion.

 Bodycount: